Pretz333/pretz.dev/README.md

 - [x] techlogo images caption instead of image with words (and contrast issues)
 - [x] techlogo images zoom in and display alt text in little popup bubble on hover
 - [ ] p text gets too long and looks bad.
 Max at 75ch?
 100ch?
 Time to research typography
+- [ ] Bullet points have too large of margins

 ### Small Screen Size Improvements